 Am I wrong for saying that one of my favorite things about long summer days is the extra reading time?
 I set ambitious reading goals for myself and it seems the majority of my reading is usually done during the summer.
 I can’t help that one of my favorite places is in my patio chair with a sweet iced tea in one hand and a book in the other.
 Also, oddly enough, summer seems to be the only time I prefer paperbacks to eBooks.
 I hate trying to read on my iPad outside in the hot sun during the summer.
 Just give me a paperback, please!

 Most of the year I can be found reading pretty heavy subjects like biographies, military fiction, history, historical fiction, and horror.
 I don’t know why those genres appeal to me, but they do.
 During the summer I tend toward women’s fiction and literary fiction.
 Occasionally I’ll read a romance but they are rare.
 I am very particular about the romance books I read because I’m not a fan of happily-ever-after endings.
-That’s a rant for another time though, probably on Twitter.
-I tend to rant there.

 Books on my 2017 Summer Reading List

 There is no way I’m going to read all of these books this summer, but these are the ones that have made it on my 2017 summer reading (wish) list.
 If you have others to recommend to me, please drop them in the comments below.
 Also, come friend me on GoodReads!

 - All the Best People by Sonja Yoerg